mlrun/mlrun/docs/store/artifacts.md

 - Models — All trained models
 - Feature Store Objects — Feature sets and feature vectors

-Artifacts metadata is stored in the project’s database.
+Artifacts metadata is stored in the MLRun database.

 **In this section**